ApicaSystem/apicactl/docs/logiqctl_logs.md

 The --process (-p) flag lets you view logs for the individual pod
 - logiqctl logs -p=<proc_id> -a <application_name>

-Runs an interactive prompt to let user choose filters
+Runs an interactive prompt that lets you choose filters
 - logiqctl logs interactive|i

 Search logs for specific keywords or terms